surafelasfawosen/ETL-Extract-Transform-Load-process-with-PySpark-and-DuckDB-advanced-data-pipeline/README.md

 - **Normalization**: Standardize data formats and scales

 ### 3. **Load Phase**
-- Store processed data in DuckDB for analytics
+- Store cleaned and transformed data in DuckDB to enable fast, lightweight analytical queries without requiring an external database.
-- Create optimized tables for query performance
+- Design optimized table schemas with appropriate data types and structure to improve query efficiency and reduce storage overhead.
-- Implement data partitioning and indexing
+- Use partitioning and indexing on frequently queried fields to minimize data scans and accelerate analytical performance.

 ##  Analytics Capabilities

-The pipeline enables:
+The pipeline:
-- Real-time fraud detection scoring
+- Enable real-time fraud detection scoring to identify and flag suspicious transactions as they occur.
-- Historical trend analysis
+- Support historical trend analysis to uncover long-term patterns, anomalies, and performance insights.
-- Customer behavior profiling
+- Provide customer behavior profiling to better understand user activity, preferences, and spending habits.
-- Transaction pattern recognition
+- Perform transaction pattern recognition to detect recurring behaviors and irregular transaction flows.
-- Currency conversion analytics
+- Deliver currency conversion analytics to analyze cross-border transactions and compare financial metrics across multiple currencies.

 ##  Testing & Validation